nandedamana/improved-tnum-mul/README.md

   (two tristate numbers of width 6, each trit having three possible values).
 - Ill-formed tnums (value = mask = 1) are not processed.
-- Use the option `--print-sets` to print the concrete sets.

 ## Overview of the Improvement